ConceptaNjolima/Rock_Paper_Scissors_Lizard_Spock/Project Requirements.md

 ---

-## 📌Milestone 1: Setup, Planning, Design
+## Milestone 1: Setup, Planning, Design
 *Due Friday, 11/15, by the **start of class**.*

 1. Create your project repository (this one!)